Japan PM Abe: Agreed with IOC's Bach on idea of delaying Olympics one year

 Tokyo had completed preparations when the virus started spreading across the world.
 Despite insisting for months the Games would go ahead as planned, Abe this week said a delay may be unavoidable if the events could not be held in a complete form.

+Tokyo Governor Yuriko Koike separately told reporters the Games, to be convened by summer of 2021, would still be branded “Tokyo 2020”.

-Reporting by Sakura Murakami; Writing by William Mallard; Editing by David Dolan
+Reporting by Sakura Murakami and Kiyoshi Takenaka; Writing by William Mallard; Editing by David Dolan